AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/BatchSetCdnDomainConfig.md

 duplicate: specifies whether to allow duplicate request headers.
 Valid values: on and off.

-header\_source: searches for the source of the request header.
+header\_source: searches for the source of the response header.

-header\_destination: replaces the request header.
+header\_destination: replaces the response header.

 match\_all: specifies whether to match all queries.
 Valid values: on and off. |
 |origin\_response\_header: configures HTTP response headers.